coderaiser/wisdom/README.md

 # Wisdom

-Tool for publishing releases to github and npm.
+Tool for publishing releases to github and npm according to [Semantic Versionin](http://semver.org "Semantic Versioning").

 One command do next things:
 - run command from `scripts.wisdom` of `package.json` (if exist);